The IVF Process

 Top Row: Left: fertilized egg • Middle: 8 cell (day 3)embryo • Right: cell adhesion

 Day 5: On day 5, the embryo develops into a blastocyst, known for its fluid filled cavity.
 It should have about 70-100 cells.
-Either one or two blastocysts are returned to the uterus on this day.
+At the blastocyst stage embryos may be transferred, cryopreserved without fresh transfer ( “freeze all” cycles), or biopsied for pre-implantation genetic testing (PGT) then cryopreserved.

 Day 6: Embryos still undergoing cleavage will be considered for embryo cryopreservation.
 These embryos may be used in future frozen embryo transfer cycles, donated to other couples, donated for research, stored in perpetuity, or discarded.